Non-Monetized Together #svalien

 · Free speech with consequences.
 Yes, people have the legal right to behave unfairly, but that also means that I have the legal right to behave fairly by undoing the damage they caused.
 There are a few ways I can do this.
 The simplest option is to warn others about a user’s unacceptable behaviour.
 There is also the option of not responding to the harmful comments directly, but by responding to the comment as if it was undamaging, whether that be by jumping through obvious mental hoops or by slightly changing the comment’s wording.
 Yet unlike much of the “political” Internet, this isn’t to cause damage or create drama, but to treat the community fairly.
 Like I said, I can’t stop everybody online from being an unfair person (restricting their speech doesn’t change anything), but I can reduce the damage by being fair.

 · Instead of telling someone their argument is wrong, telling them what is missing from their argument.
 People spend so much time complaining about the other political side but very little time figuring out how the opposition could be a better version of itself.
-This is because promoting encouragement is not compatible with the political field.
+This is because promoting encouragement is not compatible with the competitive political field.
 Yet on Nonmonetized Together, it’s normalized to help others develop their arguments, so now everyone can benefit from political discourse.
 Instead of burning society to the ground, you can phrase your argument in a way that appeals to them.

 · Keeping track of unsolved community issues and what needs to be done for them to be solved.
 This way, I can focus on making sure this community delivers on its mission.